Easy Skillet Chicken Thighs

 • Heat a large cast iron to medium heat and add the olive oil.

-• Place chicken thighs skin side down in the hot skillet and cook, until skin is crispy about 5 minutes, flip chicken thighs and cook for another 8 to 10 minutes or until internal temp is 165 degrees.
+• Place chicken thighs skin side down in the hot skillet and cook, until skin is crispy about 7 to 8 minutes, flip chicken thighs and cook for another 15 to 25 minutes or until internal temp is 165 degrees.
+The time will vary depending on the size and thickness of your thighs.
 Transfer chicken to a plate.

 • Add the butter, shallot, and garlic to the skillet.
 Cook for 1 minute.
 Stir in the chicken broth, lemon juice, thyme, and red pepper flakes.
 Reduce heat to low and stir in the heavy cream.
 Simmer for about 5 minutes, stirring occasionally, or until sauce thickens up a bit.